As I write this, the MARTA whooshes by my bedroom, so close that if I leaned over my balcony, I'm sure that I could touch it.

 I no longer questioned my worth with every rejection, for my value didn't lie in my degree or my experiences.
 The no's weren't daggers of defeat, but confirmation that there was a greater victory on the other side of my persistence.

-I did have one other job offer waiting back home—Applebees.
-I was scheduled to start training as a server the following week, but they were patient as I had already told them I was in final rounds for a job.
+I did have one job offer waiting back home — Applebees.
+I was scheduled to start training as a server the following week, but they were patient as I had already told them I was in final rounds for another job.
 I had reached a place where I was thankful that I just had potential income.

 If I didn't get my current job, I would've been at peace knowing that God knew what was best for me.